xbeat/Machine-Learning/README.md

 Understanding Encoder-Decoder LLMs

 Encoder-decoder architectures are indeed used in large language models (LLMs) for instruction tasks.
 This misconception likely stems from the prominence of decoder-only models in recent years.
 Let's explore the landscape of LLM architectures and their applications in instruction tasks.

+## Decorating Python Classes

+Understanding Class Decorators in Python

+Class decorators are a powerful feature in Python that allow you to modify or enhance the behavior of classes.
+They are similar to function decorators but operate on entire classes instead of individual functions.
+Class decorators can be used to add functionality, modify attributes, or even completely transform the class definition.

 ## Optimizing RAG with Document Chunking Techniques Using Python